Eghamarian/sociotherapy/_short/04_individuality.md

 We yearn for acknowledgment so much, that we are uncertain whether we experience thing, unless it is seen and liked.<br><br>

-This conversation is already not, or will soon stop to be strange:<br><br>
+This conversation is already not, or will soon stop to be, strange:<br><br>

 <em>I touch myself here and you touch yourself there.<br>
 We then split the screen; I take half, and you the other half.<br>